keycloak/keycloak-quickstarts/fuse/app-war/README.md

 * Click on `Installation` in the tab for the client you created
 * Select `<span>Keycloak</span> OIDC JSON`
 * Click `Download`
-* Move the file `keycloak.json` to the directory `src/main/webapp/WEB-INF/`in the quickstart
+* Move the file `keycloak.json` to the `config/` directory in the root of the quickstart

-As an alternative you can create the client by importing the file [client-import.json](config/client-import.json) and copying [config/keycloak-example.json](config/keycloak-example.json) to `src/main/webapp/WEB-INF/keycloak.json`.
+As an alternative you can create the client by importing the file [client-import.json](config/client-import.json) and copying [config/keycloak-example.json](config/keycloak-example.json) to `config/keycloak.json`.

 Build the Quickstart
 --------------------